 The Corporation's road maintenance contractor, the Department of Public Works (NSPW), provides summer and winter maintenance on the Cobequid Pass.
 The Corporation pays NSPW an annual fee for highway maintenance activities.
 NSPW also provides project management services to the Corporation for any capital contracts such as repaving, micro-surfacing, structure repairs, and the new rest area design and construction.

-The Corporation's management team consists of General Manager Darren Blundon, Controller Vicki Clark, CPA and Administrative Assistant Patricia Belleza, PCP.
+The Corporation's management team consists of General Manager Bradley Cleary, P.Eng, Controller Vicki Clark, CPA and Administrative Assistant Patricia Belleza, PCP.

-The Corporation works with NSPW's Government Liaison, Janice Harland, as the Public Works Department continues to provide excellent service to the travelling public by maintaining the Cobequid Pass Toll Road as a first-class highway facility.
+The Corporation works with NSPW's Government Liaison, Don Maillet, as the Public Works Department continues to provide excellent service to the travelling public by maintaining the Cobequid Pass Toll Road as a first-class highway facility.

-On behalf of the Corporation, I thank Wally Caldwell for his service as General Manager of the Cobequid Pass Toll Plaza, and welcome David Ling as the new General Manager of the team at the Toll Plaza.
+On behalf of the Corporation, I thank David Ling for his service as General Manager of the Cobequid Pass Toll Plaza, and the entire team at the Toll Plaza.